My Quiet Kitchen

 pesto with title text overlay to save on Pinterest.

-This parsley and dill pesto comes together in minutes and is SO delicious it just might replace basil pesto in some of your favorite recipes!
+This parsley dill pesto comes together in minutes and is SO delicious it just might replace basil pesto in some of your favorite recipes!
 Spread this fresh dill pesto on crackers and sandwiches, scoop it up with raw veggies, and use it as a sauce for pasta.
 Vegan and gluten-free; oil-free option.

 close up of chunky and thick dill pesto in a small white bowl.